yota-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Did you have morning today?
+Please answer Yes or No.

 # List of place
-- mamemame saisai
-- Gusto